 “I have a lot of cyclists who come to train with us here.
 They realise it’s very different, it’s a very intense session, in one hour you can burn 800 to 1000 calories.
-Also I do pretty much all the work off the saddle.
-That’s very different to being outdoors, but dedicated bike riders – for whom cycling is their key sport – feel the benefits.
+Also, I do pretty much all the work off the saddle.
+That’s very different from being outdoors, but dedicated bike riders – for whom cycling is their key sport – feel the benefits.

-“Some cyclists come in, and treat it like a road bike, crank up the resistance, and don’t really follow the class – you can’t have that mentality to act like it’s outdoors, because this is completely different.
-It’s not a replication of an outdoor bike, but it really complements it.”
+“Some cyclists come in, and treat it like a road bike, crank up the resistance, and don’t really follow the class – you can’t have that mentality to act like it’s outdoors because this is completely different.
+It’s not a replication of an outdoor bike, but it really compliments it.”

 Spinning instructor and GB age-group duathlete Sam McClary agreed, telling us: “Short sharp bursts of sprints and hill efforts interspersed with active recovery and longer intervals to test strength and endurance all help to push your lactic acid threshold, annihilate fat, burn calories and build muscle.